Life's Labor, Lost

 “These are what I propose to call ‘bulls**t jobs’.

-And with the pandemic, nature is hitting the great reset button (particularly in the U.S.), where there are swathes of jobs that have been eliminated, possibly never to return.
-It’s as if the virus is calling B.S. on what society has become, and is creating that oft-uttered “new normal” that has less to do with work habits than it does a bombed-out retail world.
+And with the pandemic, nature hit the great reset button (particularly in the U.S.), where there are swathes of jobs that have been eliminated, possibly never to return.
+It’s as if the virus called B.S. on what society has become, and created that oft-uttered “new normal” that has less to do with work habits than it does a bombed-out retail world.

 On a recent visit to a mall to make a return, I walked by shuttered storefronts and restaurants, thinking of how many of the managers, servers, and attendants were out of work as a result.
 When I arrived at the intended location, I found the store had closed without fanfare.

 Those jobs were gone in part because of the already fragile retail industry, but also because of significant shifts in foot traffic, thanks to remote work.

 But it’s not just those jobs: it’s everything related to them — mechanics and gas station owners that see fewer cars as a result; daycare facilities that don’t need to staff up, due to at-home parents; dry cleaners that see a drop in volume because we’re all in Zoom-friendly outfits that we wash at home.

 There’s a vast underbelly of the economy that’s linked to the jobs that Graber identified.
 It’s a hidden trillion-dollar office economy, and it makes me wonder whether those related jobs will ever return.
 What if they don't?
 What is our responsibility as a society?

 Almost 120 years ago, Theodore Roosevelt had ideas about society as he gave his “A Square Deal” speech to farmers at the New York State Agricultural Association, in Syracuse, New York (September 7, 1903).